msavin/SteveJobs/README.md

 Jobs.run("sendReminderEmail", "john@smith.com", "Don't forget about the launch!");
 ```

-One more thing.
-The function above will schedule the job to run as soon as possible.
-However, you can delay it by passing in a special configuration object at the end.
+One more thing: the function above will schedule the job to run on the moment that the function was called.
+However, you can delay it by passing in a special <a href="https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki#configuration-options">**configuration object**</a> at the end.

 ```javascript
 Jobs.run("sendReminderEmail", "john@smith.com", "The future is here!", {